GERMAN COURSE A1

 This is how you learn with us

-Our teaching methods are focused on the practical usage of German language in a dynamic and playful way with a lot of interaction with other fellow students i.e. through group and pair work, role plays, short presentations, assignments etc. Our methods encourage speaking and active participation of each student in class from the first day on, whereas learning German becomes fun and learning progress gets visible more quickly.
-We only use German during classes which allows our students to learn in a more natural way and helps them overcome the fear of making mistakes and to speak.
-Our qualified and creative teachers design the German lessons …… READ MORE
+Our teaching methods are focused on the practical usage of German language in a dynamic and playful way with a lot of interaction with other fellow students i.e. through group and pair work, role plays, short presentations, assignments etc. Our methods encourage speaking and active participation of each student in class from the first day on, whereas learning German becomes fun and learning progress becomes visible more quickly.
+We only use German during classes and this allows our students to learn in a more natural way and helps them overcome the fear of speaking and also of making mistakes.
+Our qualified and creative teachers design our German lessons …… READ MORE

 LOOKING FOR AN EVENING COURSE?